Manta

 User Testing

-- Easy to calibrate and apply MANTA to patient
+- It is easy to calibrate and apply MANTA to patient

 - Needs to account for different neck lengths